jeguzzi/enki_env/docs/intro.rst

 Introduction
 ============

-Enki_env let you use `pyenki <https://jeguzzi.github.io/enki/>`_ with common ML-libraries by wrapping it in environments that are compatible with `Gymansium <https://gymnasium.farama.org>`_, `PettingZoo <https://pettingzoo.farama.org>`_, and `PyTorchRl <https://docs.pytorch.org/rl>`_.
+Enki_env lets you use `pyenki <https://jeguzzi.github.io/enki/>`_ with common ML-libraries by wrapping it in environments that are compatible with `Gymnasium <https://gymnasium.farama.org>`_, `PettingZoo <https://pettingzoo.farama.org>`_, and `PyTorchRl <https://docs.pytorch.org/rl>`_.

-Users can setup environments for any task involving the ground robots implemented by ``pyenki``, i.e., e-pucks, marxbots and thymios, by combining two parts
+Users can setup environments for any task involving the ground robots implemented by ``pyenki``, i.e., e-pucks, marxbots and thymios, by combining two parts:

-- a scenario that generates world populated with robots and static objects
+- a scenario that generates a world populated with robots and static objects,
-- a configuration for each group of robots that defines which observations to include, how to actuate actions, which reward to assign, and so on.
+- a configuration for each group of robots that defines which observations to include, how to actuate actions, which rewards to assign, and so on.

 In the simplest case, we control a single robot, for example an e-puck.
-For this, we generate a world that contains the e-puck and some object to interact with.
-For example, we could define a task where the e-puck uses its 8 proximity sensors to turn towards a nearby object.
+For this, we generate a world that contains the robot and some object to interact with.
+We could define a task where the e-puck uses its 8 proximity sensors to turn towards a nearby object.

 .. code-block:: python